Supporting Your Child’s Learning

 So you can imagine that it’s really hard to learn and achieve when you have a shaky foundation.
 It’s natural for many parents to want to push aside or shut down emotions during study or learning time, feeling that they get in the way of completing the learning task at hand.
 As much as it may seem counterintuitive, actually making space for those emotions, validating those emotions and comforting and encouraging your child, will support better academic performance.

-The importance of emotions and relationships of course relate to parents or caregivers who are closest with the child.
-We call these people Primary Attachment Figures.
-But Teachers are what we call Secondary Attachment Figures, so when children are struggling at school, it’s important to consider their relationship with their teacher, and what emotions are at the forefront when they are in the classroom.
-Children are biologically programmed to seek and establish meaningful connections - it’s how they survive.
-When healthy connections are not established, and emotional needs are not met, children become preoccupied with meeting these needs and their brain is not freed up for learning.
-This is true at home and at school.
+Parents are often the closest adults to their child and can be referred to as the primary attachment figures.
+Teachers are what we call Secondary Attachment Figures.
+When children are struggling at school, it’s important to consider their relationship with their teacher, and what emotions are at the forefront when they are in the classroom.
+Children are biologically programmed to seek and maintain meaningful connections - it’s how they survive.
+When healthy connections are not established, and emotional needs are not met, children become subconsciously preoccupied with meeting these needs and their brain is not freed up for learning.
+This can be true both at home and at school.
+Ensuring that emotional and relational needs are met gives kids a much better chance at success in school.

 Get to Know Your Child’s Individual Learning Needs